 WordPress version 4.7.1 has been just released pushing out fixes to several security issues.
-The security and maintenance release comes nearly after a month of major release of WordPress version 4.7 in December last year.
+The security and maintenance release comes nearly after a month of a major release of WordPress version 4.7 in December last year.

 WordPress 4.7.1 fixes eight security issues that were reported after the release of the major version in December 2016.
 The version also fixes over sixty bugs from the previous version 4.7.